born 1980, Middlesbrough, England. Lives Melbourne, Australia.

 Forbes' approach to photography comes from an underlying fascination with people and their interaction with the environment.
 He has an uncanny knack of capturing the layers of beauty that exist everywhere around us.
 "I am an avid people watcher.
 When I'm out in the street, or even just day to day, I'm constantly seeing beautiful and interesting images and stories in my head.”

-Mark has been a semi finalist in the Moran Contemporary Photographic Prize, is the winner of The Gomma Grant 2019 for the Best Colour Photograph and was awarded Capture Magazine's "Australasian Top Emerging Photographer 2018" in the Travel category.
+He has been a semi finalist in the Moran Contemporary Photographic Prize, was the winner of The Gomma Grant 2019 for the Best Colour Photograph and has been a finalist in the CLIP Award, Photo Lucida Critical Mass and the Sunshine Coast Art Prize.

 "I love the ability that photography gives me to tell a story.
 Especially when that story has a connection to the world that we live in."